MaxBrouwerMD/TicketSaver/PRIVACY.md

 Your Rights

 You have the right to:
-	•	Request access to the data we hold about You.
+	•	Request access to the data we hold about you.
 	•	Request deletion of your account and related personal data (except where retention is required by law or necessary to enforce fraud-prevention measures).
 	•	Withdraw consent for optional data (such as camera or photo access).